MicrosoftDocs/azure-dev-docs/articles/jenkins/configure-on-linux-vm.md

     sudo cat /var/lib/jenkins/secrets/initialAdminPassword
     ```

-1. Using the IP address, open the following in a browser: `http://<ip_address>:8080`
+1. Using the IP address, open the following URL in a browser: `http://<ip_address>:8080`

 1. Enter the password you retrieved earlier and select **Continue**.